-PRG determined that the same 15 counties used for the 2012-2016 statewide surveys could again be utilized based on a five-year fatality query.
-The counties utilized are: Alachua, Broward, Collier, Duval, Escambia, Hillsborough, Lake, Lee, Miami-Dade, Orange, Palm Beach, Pasco, St. Johns, Seminole, and Volusia.
+PRG determined that the same 15 counties used for the 2017-2021 statewide surveys could again be used for the years 2022-2026 based on a five-year fatality query.
+The counties utilized were Alachua, Broward, Collier, Duval, Escambia, Hillsborough, Lake, Lee, Miami-Dade, Orange, Palm Beach, Pasco, St. Johns, Seminole, and Volusia.

-PRG randomly selected primary and alternate road segments from the updated database provided by FDOT.
-The 165 road segments (plus alternates) were randomly selected with probabilities of selection proportional to their daily vehicle miles traveled (DVMT) and then mapped for inclusion in the survey.
+PRG selected both primary and alternate road segments from the updated database provided by FDOT.
+The 165 road segments (plus alternates) were selected at random, with probabilities of selection proportional to their daily vehicle miles traveled (DVMT), and then mapped for inclusion in the survey.

-Observers visited sites prior to conducting the 2017 survey to determine if the road segment was usable.
+Observers visited each site prior to conducting the observation to determine if the road segment was usable.
 If a road segment proved unusable or inferior, observers chose an alternate segment of the road where they could more effectively observe the same traffic stream.
-Were that not possible, observers could choose the next available segment of a same roadway type from a list of pre-selected alternates.
-Since 2017 was the first year to visit most of the segments, several primary locations were deemed unsuitable and alternate sites were used.
-Once a final site location was determined, the observer drew a map as documentation for future visits.
-However, a couple of these segments were unusable for the 2018 survey, so alternates were chosen using the same process and mapped for subsequent surveys.
-The 2021 iteration utilized all the same segments from the 2019 and 2018 survey collection efforts.
+Were that not possible, observers could choose the next available segment of the same roadway type from a list of pre-selected alternates.
+Since 2022 was the first year to visit most of the segments, several primary locations were deemed unsuitable and alternate sites were used.
+Once any final observation location was determined, the observer drew a map as documentation for future visits.
+The 2023 survey utilized all the same segments from the 2022 survey collection effort with two exceptions.
+The two 2023 replacements were mapped and documented for use in future measures.